-The following summer Owens was back in town.
+The following summer Owens returned to Winnipeg.
 This time it was for a four-game series between the Detroit Giants and Philadelphia Hilldales of the same United States (Negro) Baseball League.
 Despite the promoter's attempt at billing it as two top teams, most reviews agreed that the quality of play was substandard.
 The USBL didn't last more than two seasons.

 July 13, 1945, Winnipeg Tribune (source)

-Owens' show repeated the types of races as in 1944 with the exception was the marquee race.
+Owens' show was similar to that of his 1944 visit, with the exception was the marquee race.
 He DID race a local track star, but this one had four legs.
 Early Beck was a retired racehorse from Southwood Stables, (for the record, horse beat man 2 of 3 nights.)